-The most common cause of caput succedaneum is squeezing by the mother's cervix, uterus or vagina during a vaginal birth.
+The most common cause of caput succedaneum is squeezing by the mother's cervix, uterus, or vagina during a vaginal birth.
 The cervix in particular can have a tourniquet-like effect on the baby's head.
-However, ultrasounds taken before the birth have shown babies with caput succedaneum in utero, which means a baby can be born with one even if he or she is delivered by cesarean section.
+However, ultrasound scans taken before the birth have shown babies with caput succedaneum in utero, which means a baby can be born with one or even more such swellings, if he or she is delivered by a cesarean section.
 Risk factors for caput succedaneum include:

 - Abnormally low amniotic fluid (oligohydramnios)